hzantema/turtle-graphics/README.txt

 executable on Windows is available as turtle.exe.
 After starting this program, instructions on how to use it are obtained by clicking on HELP.
 A number of interesting examples is already available, and the program facilitates creating and saving new examples.
 It serves for running up to 400,000 steps.

+The program is fully open source: all sources of the program are available in the zip file.